 Modified project

-Research question: What are the effects of having a baseline PSU to on treatment completion in Chile in the short (six months), middle (one year), and long term (three years)?
+Research question: What are the effects of having reported polysubstance use (PSU) at admission to substance use disorder (SUD) treatments on treatment completion in Chile?

-Aims: Specific: (1) To describe the incidence of PSU and treatment completion in the sample, (2) to compare the risk of treatment completion between people with poly and single-substance use at , and (3) to estimate the proportion of the effect of PSU on treatment completion.
+Specific Aims: (1) To describe the incidence of PSU reports and treatment completion in the sample, (2) to compare the occurrence rate of treatment completion between people with reporting poly and single-substance use at the short, middle and long term, and (3) to estimate the relative effect of reporting PSU on treatment completion.

-Hypothesis: Baseline PSU is related to lower treatment completion rates (1), baseline PSU is linked to a greater risk of treatment dropout (2).
+Hypothesis: Reporting PSU at admission to SUD treatment is related to lower rates of treatment completion in the short, middle and long term.

 Progress overview